bovine3dom/epc_parser/readme.md

 The problem: need lots of data.
 Solution: generate our own.
 Need various levels of JPG-ification, PNG dithering, shapes of arrows, slightly different colours, slightly different fonts.

-### Add EPC images to listing pages
+### Add EPC images to listing pages ("Greendigger")

-Done, for Zoopla - see src/webextension/.
+Done, for Zoopla and rightmove - see src/webextension/.
+Should be available soon at https://addons.mozilla.org/en-GB/firefox/addon/greendigger/